Avoid Mistakes: Prague Airport to City Center (Best Options)

 All ticket machines accept card payments (contactless or by inserting your card).

-How to Get From Prague Airport to City Center: Bus & Trolleybus Numbers
+How to Get From Prague Airport to City Center: Best Choice + Bus & Trolleybus Numbers

-Choose one of these if your destination is on Metro Line A or B. Both buses stop very close to the metro entrance (1–2 minutes’ walk), making orientation easy.
-Other options:
+👉Choose Bus 100 or Trolleybus 59 if your destination is on Metro Line A or B. Both buses stop very close to the metro entrance (1–2 minutes’ walk), making orientation easy.

 • Bus 161 → Bořislavka (Metro Line A)